Cleaning baking sheets or cookie pans is an easy process if you know how to do it in the right way. Read all about how to clean baking sheets here!

 2. By Baking Soda and Vinegar

 Baking soda and vinegar can be used to clean baking sheets of particularly tough messes.
-Vinegar is a natural acid, and baking soda is an excellent lifter.
-Pour equal parts baking soda and vinegar into your kitchen sink after filling it with hot water (approximately a half cup each).
+Vinegar is a natural acid, and baking soda is an excellent stain remover.

 3. By a Scouring Tool and Products

-Additionally, you can use scouring tools to clean soiled baking sheets by getting dirty.
-To remove burnt-on stains, grab a copper cloth or even a sheet of aluminum foil that has been folded up.
+Additionally, you can use scouring tools to clean soiled baking sheets.
+To remove burnt-on stains, grab a copper cloth or even a folded sheet of aluminum foil.

 A used sheet pan is invulnerable to granular detergent and rough cleaning.
 Your used baking pans will look brand new with a bit of elbow grease in no time.

 When cleaning non-stick cookware, avoid using scouring equipment and substances.
-When used with an abrasive cleanser or cleaning equipment like a steel wool sponge, the silicone polyester coating can be damaged but is effective at preventing food from sticking.
+Abrasive cleaners or cleaning equipment like steel wool sponge can damage the silicone polyester coating.

 4. Using Hydrogen Peroxide

 It’s unlikely that hydrogen peroxide is only used in medicine cabinets.
-Baking soda should be sprinkled over a burned skillet before hydrogen peroxide and another coating of baking soda is applied.
+Baking soda should be sprinkled over a burned skillet before hydrogen peroxide and another coating of baking soda are applied.

 Leave the mixture to rest on the pan for up to two hours.
 Utilize a sponge to remove the mix.
 For stubborn stains, repeat the procedure as necessary.
 Once you’re done, thoroughly rinse the baking sheet and wash it with gentle dish soap.